uktrade/lite-play-common/Readme.md

 ```

 ### JWT Request Filter
-This request filter (`JwtRequestFilter`) adds an `Authorization` with a signed JWT header to a `WSRequest`.
-The JWT is comprised of an `AuthInfo`
+This request filter (`JwtRequestFilter`) adds an `Authorization` header containing a signed JWT to a `WSRequest`.
+The JWT
+is comprised of a a subset of fields from an `AuthInfo` object, id, email, and full name.
+All signed by secret key shared
-object and is signed by secret key shared between both parties of the request.
+between both parties of the request.

 Example JwtRequestFilter provider, note: `jwtSharedSecret` must be at least 64 bytes in length.
 ```java